 Good high school or college application essays begin by following a writing process that starts with a “brainstorming” technique to come up with ideas.
 Was that your approach?
 From there, it’s a matter of putting the bits and pieces together to create a first draft.
 Did you do that?

 Ideally, we’ll need to know as much as we can about the student in order to provide appropriate guidance.
-So we begin with a brief interview to gain insight into things like student’s background, ability, school selections, essay topic, and more in order to determine our best way forward.
-Based on our evaluation, and brief student discussion, we will begin with one of three things:
+So we begin with a brief interview to gain insight into things like student’s background and ability, school selections, essay topic, and more in order to determine our best way forward.
+Based on our evaluation and brief discussion, we will begin with one of three things:

 Our timeline is determined by where student is within the writing process, i.e. ideation phase, rough draft, or completed work, and how many essays are required.

 Think twice before employing “ghostwriters.”
-If a student is incapable of writing on their own application, there’s little chance he will have the skills to succeed in college-level coursework.
+If students are incapable of writing on their own application, there’s little chance they will have the skills to succeed in college-level coursework.